Wigner Function Tomography via Optical Parametric Amplification

-We acquired $8000$ photon-number data points for different amplification phases ranging from $\theta$=0 to $\theta$=$\pi/2$.
-Figure~\ref{measurements}a shows the results of pulse-to-pulse photon-number measurements for different experimental settings.
-In one measurement, the pump phase was such that OPA$_2$ amplified the anti-squeezed quadrature (blue points).
-In another case, OPA$_2$ amplified the vacuum because SV after OPA$_1$ was blocked (orange points).
-In the third case, OPA$_2$ amplified the squeezed quadrature (yellow points).
-The measured mean photon numbers in these three cases are $\braket{\hat{N}_0}=511\pm7$, $\braket{\hat{N}_{vac}}=73\pm1$, and $\braket{\hat{N}_{\frac{\pi}{2}}}=12.8\pm0.2$ photons, respectively.
-Clearly, the mean photon number in the last case is lower than for the case of an amplified vacuum, which indicates the squeezing.
-Indeed, because the mean photon number after the amplification scales as the squared quadrature before the amplification, see Eq.~(\ref{Homodyne N}), and for the SV state, $\braket{\hat{x}_\theta}=0$, the mean photon number after OPA$_2$ is a measure of the quadrature variance at its input, $\braket{\hat{N}_\theta}=e^{2G}\Var(\hat{x}_\theta)$~\cite{Shaked2018Feb}.
+Figure~\ref{measurements}a shows the results of these photon-number measurements for different experimental settings.
+In one measurement, OPA2 amplified the anti-squeezed quadrature (blue points).
+In another case, OPA2 amplified the vacuum because SV after OPA1 was blocked (orange points).
+In the third case, OPA2 amplified the squeezed quadrature (yellow points).
+The measured mean photon numbers in these three cases are $\langle\hat{N}_0\rangle=511\pm7$, $\langle\hat{N}_{vac}\rangle=73\pm1$, and $\langle\hat{N}_{\frac{\pi}{2}}\rangle=12.8\pm0.2$ photons, respectively.

+Recalling that the mean photon numbers after the amplification scale as the squared quadratures before the amplification, see Eq.~(\ref{Homodyne N}), and for the SV state, $\langle\hat{x}_\theta\rangle=0$, the mean photon number after OPA2 is a measure of the quadrature variance at its input~\cite{Shaked2018Feb}.

-After normalization to the vacuum level, the quadrature variance is shown in Fig.~\ref{measurements}b (points) as a function of $\theta$, fitted by $\Var(\hat{x}_\theta)/\Var(\hat{x}_{vac})=a\cos^2{\theta}+d$ (line).
-From this dependence, we obtain the degrees of squeezing $-7.5\pm0.2$ \si{dB} and anti-squeezing $8.4\pm0.1$ \si{dB}.
-The measured squeezing is mainly restricted by the alignment, leading to the visibility $95\%$, which adds $5.3\%$ to the total amount of loss \cite{Supp}.
-The measured squeezing is in good agreement with the values of $G_{sq}$ and optical losses.
+The quadrature variance, normalized to the vacuum level, is shown in Fig.~\ref{measurements}b (points) as a function of $\theta$, fitted by $Var(\hat{x}_\theta)/Var(\hat{x}_{vac})=a\cos^2{\theta}+d$ (line).
+From this dependence, we obtain the degrees of squeezing $-7.5\pm0.2$ dB and anti-squeezing $8.4\pm0.1$ dB.
+The measured squeezing is in good agreement with the values of $G_{sq}$, optical losses ($0.6\%$) before amplification and the imperfect alignment/mode matching (characterized by the visibility of phase-sensitive amplification $V=95\%$), which adds $5.3\%$ to the total amount of loss (see Supplemental document 1D,3F).

 We obtained photon-number probability distributions by sampling the photon-number data into $35$ bins for each phase value.
 Figures~\ref{measurements}c,d show these distributions for the cases of amplified anti-squeezed and squeezed quadratures, respectively (points).
-Due to imperfect spatial filtering, the number of modes was $1.2$, which was taken into account in the fit (lines)~\cite{Supp}.
+Due to imperfect spatial filtering, the detected number of modes was $1.2$, which was taken into account in the fit (lines); see Supplemental document 1C,3D.

 The quadrature probability distributions were obtained by applying transformation~(\ref{Probability transformation}) to the corresponding measured photon-number distributions.
 Figures~\ref{results}a,b show the examples for the anti-squeezed and squeezed quadratures, respectively.